seratch/chatgpt-on-deno/README.md

 slack env add OPENAI_API_KEY sk-...
 ```

+Also, if you already have the API access to GPT-4 model, you can switch to
+`gpt-4` by having `OPENAI_MODEL` env variable.

 ## Create a link trigger for configuring your app

 [Triggers](https://api.slack.com/future/triggers) are what cause workflows to